MrRafael-dev/bitmap-js/README.md

 # bitmap-js
-Simple bitmap library for JavaScript.
+Simple bitmap library for JavaScript and AssemblyScript.